Radical Pairings

 Radical Pairings was launched at the 2025 National Festival of Making, where a retrospective exhibition curated by Liz Wilson celebrated the work of the artists, inviting new visitors to experience their work in a gallery environment.

-A digital version of the Radical Pairings publication can be downloaded for free from this page.
+A digital version of the Radical Pairings publication is available to download for free on this page.

 Radical Pairings gestures not only to the innovative collaborations forged between artists and manufacturers, but also to the deeper reimagining made possible when these encounters are shaped by openness, experimentation and care.
 In doing so, it invites us to rethink the boundaries between industry and art as co-creative forces with the potential to shape new cultural, material, and social futures.